ethancychen-tw/PE_Gyfcat/README.md

 - ^Python3.8
 - Flask

-# How to set up and run locally
+# How to setup and run the app locally?
-(1) python -m venv venv # create a virtual env
+(0) Get a config file (or create your own config file) (1) python -m venv venv # create a virtual env
 (2) source venv/bin/activate
 (3) pip install poetry